fetchrobotics/docs/source/calibration.rst

     camera.

 The robot is now ready to calibrate.
-The following command will move the arm through a series of poses and upon completion of the calibration will update the robot configuration in /etc/ros/indigo:
+The following command will move the arm through a series of poses (about 100 poses) and upon completion of the calibration will update the robot configuration in /etc/ros/indigo.
+This typically takes about 10 minutes to complete:

 ::